ejfdezrdgz/pokeinfo/README.md

 ## Other information
 I'm totally open to suggestions and/or complaints regarding a feature, style or translation (this last one even more so than the others, because I made my own dictionaries for this and, for example, I can't speak a word of German).

-## License
-None.
-Come on, is there a need for this to be licensed?
-I'm using already public sources and hereby liberate all of this code of mine for whoever deems it to be worthy of being replicated (although I don't think it's really worth that much) and for whatever purposes.

-It'd be nice of you to reach and just notify me, but I'm not your boss, so whatever.